-2.1 Scope of Work, Terms of reference and Purpose of the Report
+2.1 Scope of Work, Terms of Reference and Purpose of the Report

-The mandate given to P&E Walker Consultancy cc ("P&E") is to provide the Board of Directors of DSM ("The Board") with an updated independent technical review of the Haib property which incorporates the Resource Estimate (1) and to comment on the efficacy of the further exploration programme proposed by HM.
+The mandate given to the authors is to provide the Board of Directors of DSM ("The Board") with an updated independent technical review of the Haib property which incorporates the Resource Estimate (1) and the PEA and to comment on the efficacy of the further exploration programme proposed by HM.
 The report is to be used by DSM in a capital raising exercise.

-This independent Technical Report has been prepared at the request, on 4th September 2017, of Mr. P. Léveillé, President and CEO of DSM.
-The fee for the preparation of this Report is being paid by DSM and is not dependent on the outcome of any capital raising exercise.
+This independent PEA has been prepared at the request, on 4th September 2017, of Mr. P. Léveillé, President and CEO of DSM.
+The fee for the preparation of this Report is being paid by DSM and is not dependant on the outcome of any capital raising exercise.